Fcmam5/mini-express-boilerplate/README.md

 - [ ] Link password accounts
 - [ ] Work on front-end
 - [ ] Add awesome stuffs
-- [ ] Check if email is used when creating new account
 - [ ] When creating a new acocunt from Facebook or Twitter update his mail in profile (add to model)
 - [ ] Implement password recovery system